Kevin Durant Returns For Golden State Warriors Versus New Orleans Pelicans, But Stephen Curry Will Sit Tonight

 Meanwhile, the Warriors are on a 13-game winning streak as they have secured the No. 1 seed in the Western Conference Finals.
 At 65-14, the Warriors would play the Portland Trailblazers if the playoffs began today.

 Durant was the 2013-14 MVP as a member of the Oklahoma City Thunder.
 He joined the Warriors via free agency this past offseason.
-In his first season with the Warriors, Durant averaged 25.3 points, 8.2 rebounds and 4.8 assists before the injury.
+In his first season with the Warriors, Durant averaged 25.3 points, 8.2 rebounds, and 4.8 assists before the injury.

 It remains to be seen how Durant’s return will impact the Warriors.
-CBS Sports’ Sean Wagner-McGough said that it will be important to watch the Warriors’ rotations and how many minutes Durant plays, as well as Durant’s impact on Klay Thompson, Curry and the rest of the Warriors.
+CBS Sports‘ Sean Wagner-McGough said that it will be important to watch the Warriors’ rotations and how many minutes Durant plays, as well as Durant’s impact on Klay Thompson, Curry, and the rest of the Warriors.

-Ultimately, the Kevin Durant returns at 10:30 p.m.
+Ultimately, Kevin Durant returns at 10:30 p.m.
 EST as the Golden State Warriors take on the New Orleans Pelicans.

-[Image by Chris Szagola/AP Images]
+[Featured Image by Chris Szagola/AP Images]